Carrrolina/BMI_Calculator/README.md

     - Button
 - Toast to message display
 - Intent Explicita to open the second activity
-- String resource for texts concatenation
+- String resource for text concatenation

 ### TO DO